A contraceptive injection provides protection from pregnancy for two to three months.

 - You can take it straight after an abortion.

-- It can last up to either two or three months, depending on the injection.
-After each two or three months you will need to have another injection.
+- It can last up to either 2 or 3 months, depending on the injection.
+After each 2 or 3 month period you will need to have another injection.

 - It can help to reduce heavy periods.

 - If you decide you don’t want it any more, you will have to wait 2 or 3 months after you’ve had the injection for its effects to end.
 For some women it may take a few more months for fertility to return.

 - Unlike condoms, it does not protect you from sexually transmitted infections.

 - Your regular bleeding pattern may change while using the injection.
 For example, your periods may stop for a short while or your periods may be irregular for a few months.
 These changes are not serious and are short-term.
 Your health and long term fertility will be unaffected.

 - Your injection will continue to work even if your bleeding pattern changes.

 - Does the injection cause weight gain or a fever or bleeding into the stomach?

 Some women using the injection will gain a small amount of weight.
 Typically this will be 1-2kg per year.
 Other women using the injection may lose weight.
 The injection does not cause a fever or bleeding into the stomach.

 - Can I still fall pregnant if I stop the injection?